miranska/restore/README.md

 1. `analysis_results.xlsx` --- the sample report with mutiple tabs for various test results.
 2. `analysis_results.RData` --- the sample output in the format of `data.frame` in `R`.

+## Publication
+To introduce RESTORE package, we have published a preprint at https://arxiv.org/abs/1903.03676.
+In addition, we request that you cite RESTORE publication/preprint if you use it as part of your acadmeic publication.

 ## Authors

 **Sean Howard**,